 What makes the best pair of travel underwear?
 What will cause you to reach for that same pair again and again, always the first pair to come off the stack of fresh laundry?
 We spent months testing a variety of underwear and comparing each in five different metrics to make sure you know which is the top of the bottoms.
 Here's how we did it.

 We spent two months getting to know the ins and outs of each pair of underwear, meticulously evaluating each pair to make the best review possible.
 We tried to be as objective as possible, using specific qualitative and quantitative metrics to judge each product.
+Each product was used in a wide variety of field tests; we wore these pairs of underwear while boating, skiing, climbing, running, cycling, working, and canyoneering, to name a few.
 We also want to be clear that we did not receive compensation from any of the manufacturers for this review, and purchased every model for testing ourselves.

 The most important metric to us is comfort.
 Sure, chainmail underwear is breathable and durable (and sure, likely odor-free), but not the best for travel, in our opinion!
 We tested each of the boxer briefs by wearing them during a variety of activities and temperatures, everything from 15°F to 105°F, and with a wide variety of layers.
 We took them traveling, climbing, hiking, biking, running, and general everyday use.
 We noted whether they rolled, chafed, pinched, or otherwise felt uncomfortable for any reason.